Heathfield & Waldron Parish Council

 The Parish Council Offices are open Monday to Friday 9.30 am - 1.00 pm and 1.30 pm to 3.00 pm

-The Clerk is Helen Johnson and her email: clerk@hwpc.org.uk
+The Clerk is Helen Johnson and her email is: clerk@hwpc.org.uk

 Any Planning enquiries should be addressed to the Assistant Clerk - Fiona Hensher - email: asstclerk@hwpc.org.uk